eddiesosera/skate-360/README.md

 **Warehouse Page**

-This is a function that loops through the location array to find the information that has been joined to the array and allow for it to be fetched.
+This is a function that loops through the location array to find the information that has been joined to it and allows it to be fetched.

 ```
   filterSkateboardsByBoardType(boardTypeName: string, locations: any): any[] {